New York Institute of Technology: Old Westbury

 New York Institute of Technology's Old Westbury, New York, campus is seated on 1050 acres.
 It encompasses numerous contiguous former estates situated in the wooded hillsides of Old Westbury, New York.
 Some of these estates were formerly owned by members of the Rockefeller family.
 Opened in 1965, the campus has many buildings including a sports complex, administrative and academic buildings, a 100-seat "smart" auditorium, several dining halls, a bookstore, as well as NYIT's de Seversky Mansion, a party and event venue on Long Island, and one of the largest houses in the United States.
-It was developed on and around the nucleus of the former C. V. Whitney estate and includes several former North Shore estates.
-Original buildings have been reconstructed for educational use while retaining the charm of traditional exteriors.
+It was developed on and around the nucleus of the former C. V. Whitney estate and includes the former North Shore estates of "Templeton" and "Delbarton."
+Formerly, this included Flora Whitney's "French House."
+Today, most original buildings have been reconstructed for educational use while retaining the charm of traditional exteriors.
 To preserve the natural beauty of the landscape, other buildings are clustered in low, modern structures surrounded by trees and open vistas.
 Classroom buildings and parking areas are connected by walkways through woods and meadows untouched by construction.
 Plazas connect classroom buildings and act as outdoor rooms for students and faculty.
 Concerts, lectures, and informal recreational events are frequently scheduled on campus.

 Athletic facilities at the Old Westbury campus include the 1,000-seat President's Stadium, the President's Field, the 500-seat Recreation Hall arena, the NYIT Softball Complex and the NYIT Tennis Complex consisting of six courts.
 Many notable people, including Patch Adams, spoke at Riland Auditorium on its Long Island campus.
 The Old Westbury campus is mainly a commuter campus, although residential students have dormitory options.